 EDS analysis was applied to some of the detected biological aerosol particles.
-Our SEM-EDS approach cannot be used to quantify the percentage of C and O in the particle, since these elements are present in the background polycarbonate filter.63 As a consequence, we cannot fully quantify the exact chemical composition of these biological aerosol particles.
+Our SEM-EDS approach cannot be used to quantify the percentage of C and O in the particle, since these elements are present in the background polycarbonate filter (63).
+As a consequence, we cannot fully quantify the exact chemical composition of these biological aerosol particles.
 Additionally, since the characteristic X-rays of P and the coating of the samples (Ir) overlap, our technique is likely to miss the detection of P in the particles.
 Background elements (C and O) were the dominant components in most of the detected biological aerosol particles.
 However, the majority of the particles also exhibited the presence of elements such as K, S, Ca, Cl, P or Na (in that order of frequency).
 Elements such as Si, Al or Fe were detected in some rare occasions.
-The observed chemical composition is consistent with previous studies.^{82,83} surface).
+The observed chemical composition is consistent with previous studies (82, 83).

+Up to tens of particles with these morphological characteristics were detected in all the SEM-EDS analysis we carried out on the filters (each of the analysis covers up to 1% of the filter surface).
 This allowed us to quantify a lower limit of the biological aerosol concentration per surface of the filter as well as their atmospheric concentration.
 In order to determine if these particles are potential artefacts, we performed a handling blank experiment during a test flight in the UK in September 2017, which is shown in Fig. 10a.
 In this experiment, a pair of filters (measurement 1 and 2) were exposed to the air for a few minutes, sampling myriads of aerosol particles.
 Additionally, one handling blank was placed in the system and treated as a normal filter but not exposed to the air.
-There was a significantly larger amount of biological aerosol particles in the filters exposed to the atmosphere (measurement 1 and 2) than in the handling blank filter (where there was less than 1 biological particle per mm2).
-Fig. 10a also shows that there was a significant amount of biological particles within most of the filters collected for this study (in between 5 and 30 particles per mm^2).
+There was a significantly larger amount of biological aerosol particles in the filters exposed to the atmosphere (Measurement 1 and 2) than in the handling blank filter (where there was less than 1 biological particle per mm2).
+Fig. 10a also shows that there was a significant amount of biological particles within most of the filters collected for this study (in between 5 and 30 particles per mm2).
 In Fig. 10b, these biological particles are reported in terms of atmospheric concentration.
-Almost all of our measurements of the concentration of primary biological aerosol particles bigger than $\sim 2 \mu m$, with obvious biological morphological features, are between about 5 and 100 L^{-1} .
-These values are consistent with the literature data for fungal spores over vegetated regions.75 The only measurement within the dataset presented here where the biological aerosol particle concentration is not significantly larger than the handling blank is C022 5.
-This sample was collected at a higher altitude than the rest, about 1500 m and above the boundary layer.
-Our results indicate that there was a significant amount of primary biological aerosol particles (10-100 L^{-1}) within the Northern-West European boundary layer during July of 2017.
+Almost all of our measurements of the concentration of primary biological aerosol particles bigger than $\sim 2 \mu m$, with obvious biological morphological features, are between about 5 and 100 L-1.
+These values are consistent with the literature data for fungal spores over vegetated regions (75).
+The only measurement within the dataset presented here where the biological aerosol particle concentration is not significantly larger than the handling blank is C022_5.
+This sample we are collected at a higher altitude than the rest, about 1500m and above the boundary layer.
+Our results indicate that there was a significant amount of primary biological aerosol particles (10-100 L-1) within the Northern-West European boundary layer during July of 2017.
 However, more research is necessary in order to study if these particles are also present in the free troposphere.